lienkt/QA-Form-Generator-BE/README.md

 # QA-Form-Generator-BE
 ## 1. Introduction
-This is a application to get requirements and questions of a client to send to saler before creating an order.
+This is a application to get requirements and questions of a client and send them to sellers before creating an order.
 After the client input their requirements and questions, a pdf file will be generated and sent automatically to the client and the saler.

 This Backend part of the project made by Nodejs.